finos/common-domain-model/docs/eligible-collateral-representation.md

-The approach in the CDM is to adopt a similar method to the \'Animal Kingdom\' tree and taxonomy (kingdom → phylum → class → order→ family → genus → species) -- i.e., that there is one method for describing any of the core attributes of an \"animal\" (i.e., type of issuer/type of asset/type of economic terms) that need to be referenced, but only one way.
+The approach in the CDM is to adopt a similar method to the \'Animal Kingdom\' tree and taxonomy (kingdom → phylum → class → order→ family → genus → species) -- i.e., that there is one method for describing any of the core attributes of an "animal" (i.e., type of issuer/type of asset/type of economic terms) that need to be referenced, but only one way.
 Each issuer type, asset type, economic type etc has a unique place in the universe of collateral but is logically grouped together with